EkoCommunications/AmityAndroidJet/amity-remote-mediator/README.md

 ##### queryToken

-Execute a `BookQueryToken` query that was contrusted by `AmityQueryTokenDao`
+Execute a `BookQueryToken` query, a query string is contrusted by `Interface`

 ##### insertToken